Online Dating Photography for Your Profile 2025

 5. Most Successful Dating Profile Photos?

-Statistically, dating photos with the most clicking action are those in the landscape orientation that show at least some of your body.
+Statistically, dating photos with the most clicks are those in the landscape orientation that show at least some of your body.

-Extreme close-ups suggest something to hide, as do wide-angled, far-away shots.
+Extreme close-ups and wide-angled, far-away shots suggest something to hide.
 Generally, people want a fair idea of your body shape and facial features.

 Smiles please men most about female photos, and pride seems attractive to women looking at men.
 The bottom line is not to hide but to confidently display your most attractive features.
 Show the real you!